DeboraSerra/Trybe-exerc-cios/Module2_front-end/Block10/Day1_Hello-world_on-React/README.md

 # Day 10.1 - 'Hello, World!' on React

+The directories exercise1-10.1 and exercise2-10.2 were created following the proposed exercises below:

+##### Exercise1-10.1

 1. Create a new project using `npx create-react-app exercise1-10.1` and access the directory created.

 2. Create a simple to do List following the steps below: